Travel Like A Local In Myanmar

 Know Their Festivals

 The festivals in Myanmar are huge.
 Visitors who have been to any of these festivals are usually impressed by the spirit of the people celebrating.
 From dancing, singing, parading, and praying, visitors get to be right in the centre of their culture.
-These are usually celebrated as a time of unity, joy, and end of conflict, making the vibrant environment is an open invitation for anyone to join.
+These are usually celebrated as a time of unity, joy, and end of the conflict, making the vibrant environment is an open invitation for anyone to join.
 Even better, the friendly locals are willing to share their culture, and it is a safe bet that every visitor would love to be part of these festivals no matter big or small.

 The local culture is particularly intriguing, and their nature is a splendid gift for tourists, subtly rising to be on par with the tourism industry of other successful Southeast Asian countries.
 As a sign of welcome, the people proudly express their identities through ancient traditions, traditional food and handmade handicrafts for the world to see the culture they hold with much pride.